dazld/canvas-fx/README.md

 canvas-fx
 =========

-Varied tests and experiments with canvas and JS
+Demos and playtime with canvas and JavaScript.